 Speakers, panels and workshops

 Throughout the year, a variety of events are offered to the membership to encourage networking, collaborations and learning experiences among peers.
-We offer a Speaker Series, Dine & Discuss evening and a myriad of workshops to inspire considerations on leadership in early childhood education.
+We offer a Speaker Series, Leadership Panel Discussions and a myriad of workshops to inspire considerations on leadership in early childhood education.

 Early childhood leaders, as well as those who aspire to leadership roles in the future, are welcome to participate in the Leadership Initiative in a variety of ways.
 Sign up below to start to receiving our periodic newsletter and event announcements!